Nesterov acceleration in benignly non-convex landscapes: Setting

 An important class of objective functions are those which combine the geometric features of Examples \ref{example product straight} and \ref{example distance squared}.
-Such functions can be seen as geometric prototypes for loss functions in deep learning.
+Such functions can be seen as geometric prototypes for loss functions in {overparametrized regression problems, such as in} deep learning.
 Namely, consider a parametrized function class $h:\R^p\times \R^d\to \R$ of weights $w\in \R^p$ and data $x\in\R^d$ (e.g.\ a neural network) and the mean squared error (MSE) loss function

 If $h$ is sufficiently smooth in $w$ and for every vector $y\in\R^n$, there exists $w_y\in\R^p$ such that $L_y(w_y) =0$, then \citet{cooper2021global} showed that for Lebesgue-almost all $y\in\R^n$, the set $\mathcal M_y = \{w\in\R^p : L_y(w) = 0\}$ is a $p-n$-dimensional submanifold of $\R^p$.
 Essentially, the solution set of $n$ equations $h(w,x_i) = y_i$ in $p$ variables is $p-n$-dimensional, much like when $h$ is linear in $w$.